materiaraiding/materiaraiding-old/_ultimate/uwu.md

 {: .no_toc }

 {: .everyone }
-> {% glossary Feather Rain %} Garuda will make a shriek sound and without any castbar, feathers will drop on all players, this will happen many times during the fight.
+> {% glossary Feather Rain %} Garuda will make a shriek sound and without any castbar, feathers will drop on multiple players' current position.
+Upon hearing the scream, move out to dodge.
+If hit by a feather, this will apply a DoT that requires heavy healing to survive.
+Being hit by 2 or more feathers is generally lethal. {% glossary Feather Rain %} will occur multiple times during the fight.
 >
-> **Friction** garuda casts a small heavy Soak on a single target, applying friction to anyone hit who is outside the Spiny Plume Bubble.
-Party needs to be tightly stacked.
+> **Friction** Garuda casts a small heavy AoE on a single target that is to be soaked, applying **Thermal Low** to anyone hit.
+This debuff can be stacked if hit by multiple Frictions without cleansing.
+Party needs to be tightly stacked for the AoE soak.

 {: .tanks }
 > {% glossary Slipstream %} A dodge-able cleave, be careful not to face this into the party.